Chapter 36:

 'I guess they need to do that, food shortage is a thing here.'

 The guide explains thoroughly how the environment of the land makes farming challenging and how exporting food is a huge risk.
-She remembered a popular story about a time where the land exported food in a rough time only to discover the nation that sold it poisoned the food.
+She remembered a popular story about a time when the land exported food in a rough time only to discover the nation that sold it poisoned the food.

-Luckily they caught that in the border, preventing the catastrophe.
+Luckily they caught that at the border, preventing the catastrophe.
 But that pretty much was the turning point to depend on quenchy that they can extract from their own land.
 And cultivate duckweed and mushrooms.

-"Why others do that?
-It has been always this way I guess?
+Why do others do that?
+It has always been this way I guess?
 If a human is sick or infertile or old or different they get this treatment?
-I was once chased to be burn."
+I was once chased to be burned."

 She played with her unusual silver hair.